There's a scarcity of decent 18" wheel single speed bikes available, but we've tracked down the best availableRead More

 There are so many different places a 10 year old boy can cycle - road, gentle off-road routes, grass, serious mountain bike trails, race circuits, pump tracks and BMX parks being just a few of the options.
 If you buy a specialist bike for him and it's his only bike, then you're potentially limiting the riding he can do.

-If he's still exploring which type of cycling he likes best, then we recommend going for a flat handlebar hybrid bike with all purpose tyres, which will allow him to go virtually anywhere.
+If he's still exploring which type of cycling he likes best, then we recommend going for a flat handlebar hybrid bike with all purpose tyres, which will allow him to go virtually anywhere (and are recommended a bit further on in this post).

 If he's decided to specialise in a particular type of cycling, then of course a specialist bike will be worth the investment with maybe a cheaper second hand one to knock around on.